mohammadrezachegini/mohammadrezachegini/README.md

 ## 👋 Hi there, I'm Reza Chegini!

-I'm a **junior DevOps and Cloud Developer** certified in AWS and GCP, passionate about cloud automation, backend development, and site reliability.
+I'm a **junior DevOps, Cloud and Site Reliability Engineer** certified in AWS and GCP, passionate about cloud automation, backend development, and site reliability.
 I love building scalable systems and continuously learning new technologies.

 ---